pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

   * You can move an existing `.pulsar` directory to your portable device.
   * Pulsar can also store its Electron user data in your `.pulsar` directory - just create a subdirectory called `electronUserData` inside `.pulsar`.
   * Alternatively you can set the `ATOM_HOME` environment variable to point wherever you want (you can write a `.sh` or `.cmd` script to temporarily set it and launch it from that).
   * Users of portable mode on Windows will be notified of updates via {pulsar-updater}.
+For portable mode on other platforms, Pulsar will not (yet) notify the user of newer versions.